pipiczistvan/bricklog/README.md

 Generate baseline profile using BaselineProfileGenerator on a rooted emulator.
 Run benchmarks on real device.

-1. Use mock remote implementations
+1. Use mock remote implementations and turn off startup permission requests
 2. Select benchmarkRelease build variant
 3. Execute ./gradlew :composeApp:generateReleaseBaselineProfile
 4. Test with benchmarks